 Consider the dashboard’s users

-When you’re building a dashboard, one of the key considerations should be the people who will be using it day-to-day.
+When you’re looking to build an effective dashboard, one of the key considerations should be the people who will be using it day-to-day.
 What information will those people need to know?
 What information do they already know?

 By considering the decisions that your employees are making, and the questions they need answered, you can structure the information so it’s easy for them to answer high priority questions.